Wired or wireless sensors? The advantages and disadvantages of wired and wireless systems

 There’s such a strong argument for installing sensors and automating building controls that many organisations we talk to are already convinced it’s the way forward.
 But what people do want to know is whether they should opt for a wired or a wireless system.

-Here we’ve taken the five main factors you should consider when choosing smart sensors and run through the advantages and disadvantages of wired and wireless systems.
+Here we’ve taken the five main factors you should consider when choosing smart sensors and run through the advantages and disadvantages of wired and wireless sensor systems.

-A quick, straightforward installation is one of the main benefits of wireless systems.
+A quick, straightforward installation is one of the main benefits of wireless sensor systems.
 When you consider that the vast majority of those adopting the technology will be doing so in an existing building, it’s not hard to see why this easy retrofit solution has gained so much traction.

 Wireless systems could be your only viable option where hard wiring is difficult or impractical, such as in heritage buildings, glass meeting rooms, and other situations where there are construction limitations.
 For example, while running wires between buildings could be prohibitive, you could easily connect a neighbouring building to the network with wireless devices.

-Installing wireless systems doesn’t require any drilling, wiring or structural building changes.
+Installing wireless sensor systems doesn’t require any drilling, wiring or structural building changes.
 That means reduced installation costs, minimal disruption to your workforce and interiors, and a system you can get up and running much sooner.

-In contrast, a wired-in system means you’ll need to hire an electrician and more than likely pay an hourly rate.
+In contrast, a wired-in sensor system means you’ll need to hire an electrician and more than likely pay an hourly rate.
 It can be a lengthy process with some necessary downtime, and drilling holes means some areas will need replastering and painting.

 But while wireless system installation is often just a case of clicking or sticking the sensors into place, you do need to make sure the system is as resilient and offers as much coverage as possible by carefully planning the placement of sensors and receivers.